-The Sutherland, Iowa based alternative metal/hard rock outfit SAUL have finally released their debut album, Rise As Equals, three years since forming in 2017.
-The new release marks the follow-up to last year’s Aeons EP.
-Since their previous EP, the band has come into their sound by pulling from distinct aspects and eras from all over the rock and metal spectrum.
-SAUL’s debut was co-produced by bandmates and siblings, Blake and Zach Bedsaul, alongside music producer Chris Dawson.
+The Sutherland, Iowa based alternative metal/hard rock outfit SAUL have finally released their debut album, Rise As Equals.
+The group formed three years and the new release marks the follow-up to last year’s Aeons EP.
+Since their previous EP the band has come into their sound by pulling from distinct aspects and eras from all over the rock and metal spectrum.
+SAUL’s debut was co-produced by bandmates and siblings, Blake and Zach Bedsaul, alongside producer Chris Dawson.

 Blues rockers Tyler Bryant & The Shakedown just released their fourth album, Pressure, on October 16th.
 The new album is a great mix of songs that elevates their song-writing skills and will satisfy long-time fans of the band as well.
 I had the pleasure of interviewing lead singer, songwriter, and guitarist Tyler Bryant himself about the new album and how it came about.

 Zach Bedsaul, the guitarist of the alternative metal/hard rock quartet SAUL, was beyond gracious enough to answer a few questions with me about their forthcoming debut album Rise As Equals, the album’s writing process, the album’s collaborations, and some of the upcoming plans for the band when they have a bit of downtime amidst the COVID-19 pandemic.